What is financial planning and analysis (FP&A)? It’s more than expense tracking. More than accounting. And more than corporate finance.

 Next up is using that information to good effect.
 Comparing and contrasting consolidated data is how managers support their decisions – or (more frequently) make those decisions at all.
 And it’s performed by managers at all levels.

 The CEO of a multinational wants to compare business units with each other to separate the cash cows from the dead dogs.
 But individual department heads need this step of FP&A too.
 They can see which of their teams are within budget and which are breaching; where headcounts are too high or resource utilisation too low.
-You can see here how good FP&A practices touch every department and every team.

 Step 5: Using FP&A to plan ahead